-On the 25th May 2018 the current Data Protection Act (DPA) will be replaced by the new and updated General Data Protection Regulation (GDPR) – meaning the way you manage all information and data within our school will change.
+On the 25th May 2018 the current Data Protection Act (DPA) was replaced by the new and updated General Data Protection Regulation (GDPR) – meaning the way you manage all information and data within our school will change.

 What is the Data Protection Act (DPA)?